 Dry eye symptoms seem to worsen in dry or windy climates and with higher temperatures and lower humidity.
 Symptoms may also be worse with prolonged use of the eyes (for example, while reading and watching TV) and toward the end of the day.

-Sometimes a symptom of dry eye syndrome may actually be intermittent excessive tearing.
-With dry eye, when the eyes becomes slightly dry and irritated, it may initiate reflex tearing with the production of a large amount of tears all at once to try to get moist and comfortable again.
+Sometimes a symptom of dry eye syndrome may be intermittent excessive tearing.
+With dry eyes, when the eyes become slightly dry and irritated, they may initiate reflex tearing with the production of a large number of tears all at once to try to get moist and comfortable again.
 Unfortunately, the eyes can only handle so many tears at any one time; the rest pour over the eyelids and down the cheeks.
 A short time later, the eyes will become slightly dry and irritated again and the whole process may repeat itself.

-What tests do health care professionals use to diagnose dry eye syndrome?
+How do healthcare professionals diagnose dry eye syndrome?

 - Examine the front of the eyes is examined using a special microscope, called a slit lamp